Buying a second-hand air rifle: here’s how to do it

-You can save a fortune by buying a second-hand air rifle.
-But if you don’t know what to look out for, it can also end up leaving you out of pocket.
-Here’s what to look out for so you make the right decision when it comes to acquiring a pre-owned air rifle.
+You can save a wad of your hard-earned cash by buying a second-hand air rifle.
+But if you don’t know what to look out for, you could also end up with something worthless.

-Check for signs of rust along the barrel and cylinder, and don’t be afraid to remove the gun from its stock.
-Tidy metalwork indicates that the gun has been properly cared for, whereas external corrosion tends to suggest that the internals have been neglected.
+Take a long look at the barrel and cylinder checking for signs of rust and wear.
+Remove the gun from its stock if you need to.
+Tidy metalwork shows that the gun has been properly cared for and maintained.
+External corrosion tends to suggest that the internals have been neglected.
 While you have the gun out of the stock, inspect the woodwork for signs of splitting.

-Rust is an even bigger issue with pre-charged airguns, as there’s a risk of the integrity of the air cylinder being compromised by corrosion.
-Ideally, the owner will have used dry air from a scuba bottle or from a pump with a moisture filter to minimise the risk of internal corrosion — it’s worth checking.
+Rust is an even bigger issue with pre-charged airguns, as there’s a risk of the integrity of the air cylinder becoming corroded.
+The owner should have used dry air from a scuba bottle or from a pump with a moisture filter to minimise the risk of internal corrosion.
+Check this.
 Remember also to check the filling probe and/or inlet for signs of damage around the seals.
+(Read how to charge your air rifle from a cylinder.)

 Damaged screw heads are usually evidence of tinkering, which can often do more harm than good.
 If you see any screws with gouged heads, be sure to ask the owner how that happened.